Bamit-2021/ITSM_Tickets_Prediction/README.md

 2) Given handle time hr is not understood we create our own handle time from open time and resolve time.

-3) Selecting the best parameter range for Hyperparameter tuning in the Decision Tree and Random Forest model for  high-priority Tickets and Auto Tag objectives.
+3) Selecting the best parameter range for Hyperparameter tuning in the Decision Tree and Random Forest model for  high-priority Tickets and Auto-tag objectives.

 4) Creating Monthwise features with incidents from open time and CI_Cat is tricky and requires logic.

 5) Creating Quarterwise features with incidents from open time and CI_Cat is tricky and requires logic.

+For More Information Please review the full analysis in the [final notebook](https://github.com/Bamit-2021/ITSM_Tickets_Prediction/blob/main/ITSM_ML.ipynb).

+For any additional questions, feel free to email me at patroamit358@gmail.com